Focus on Yes

 The simplest way to deal with the constant barrage of “good v. better” decisions is to clearly know what you will always say “Yes” to.

-- I will always say yes to my family.
+- I will say yes to God.

-- I will always say yes to spiritual growth, to God.
+- I will say yes to adventures.

 OK.
 That’s Cool.
 But How Do “Yeses” Help Me Creatively?

 If you go into an idea enterprise blindly, what happens is that a few months into it, you realize it’s not fitting into your life.
 It’s pushing up against “yeses” that you didn’t know you had.
-You will drop that idea, after having likely already jeopardized some “yeses”, and wind up feeling discouraged about the whole “good idea’ thing.
+You will drop that idea, after having likely already jeopardized some “yeses”, and wind up feeling discouraged about the whole ‘good idea’ thing.